Ryosuke Ogata

-High School/College Baseball Career
+High school and college baseball Career

 Raised by parents who were both avid Hanshin fans, Ryosuke was able to watch a lot of the Tiger's games in Koshien as a child.
 According to him, he wanted to become like Tsuyoshi Shinjo, a former Hanshin player.

 He attended PL Gakuen High School where he played as a center-fielder.
 During his 2nd year, he participated in the autumn Kinki Tournament but their team was defeated in their first match.
 The year after, his team managed to make it to the finals of the Southern Osaka Tournament.
 However, they lost to Kinki University's high school team when the opponent scored a hit at the end of overtime, ending their chance to make it to the National Baseball Championship Tournament.

 He attended the same high school as Kenta Maeda of the Hiroshima Carp, who is 2 years his senior.

 He then entered Toyo University where he participated in the Tohto University Baseball League.
 During his first year, their team won their 2nd consecutive All Japan University Baseball Championship Series.
 He was elected as team captain on his senior year.
 On the spring of that year, he underwent reconstructive surgery due to an injury to his right knee.

 In the 71 games he played during college, he finished with a record of .200 batting average, 3 home runs and 18 RBIs.

 His motto was "Devote yourself wholeheartedly".